TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 Raj Patel.
 Quantum physicist, currently at TU Darmstadt.
 Several papers on topological quantum computing and Majorana zero modes.
 Young, brilliant, with a reputation for working barefoot even in the lab, a quirk that had earned him the nickname "the quantum monk" among peers.

 Kai Le.
 Hardware engineer extraordinaire.
 Vietnamese background.
-Special focus on ultra-low-power embedded systems.
-Famous for a demonstration at CCC where he'd flown a drone for 72 hours on a single charge by implementing a novel memory management algorithm.
+Special focus on ultra-low-power embedded C++ systems.
+Famous for a demonstration where he'd flown a drone for 72 hours on a single charge by implementing a novel memory management algorithm.
 A string of posts on the STM32 forums showed he'd been trying similar approaches to Alex's, but hitting the same walls.

 Interesting company Elena kept.
 They certainly weren't conventional thinkers.
 But then, conventional thinking rarely led to breakthroughs.

 Alex added a few more notes to his implementation sketch, then closed the notebook.
 He needed to simplify further.
 The genius of Church's lambda calculus was its minimalism.
-The same for McCarthy's LISP, seven primitive operators and a few special forms.
+The same for McCarthy's LISP, a few primitive operators and special forms.
 Hickey's Clojure had distilled OO complexity into the elegant simplicity of immutable data and pure functions.

 What was the absolute minimum he needed to bring that same power to embedded systems?

 Just before finally drifting off to sleep, the answer came to him.
-The echo.
+The echo, he thought.
 Memory as an echo chamber, where every change resonated without erasing what came before.
 A state transition that preserved the past.

 The next morning, he changed his flight and booked four more nights at the hotel.
 Outside, Frankfurt's morning fog shrouded the city, but the weather prediction promised clear skies by Thursday.